 9. Pirates Pup Night at PNC Park

 *Now for my local dog mom opinion (I can’t help myself with this one!).
-As of 2021, Pup Nights have gotten pretty expensive ($35 per person).
-I also didn’t like how you had to buy 2 tickets last year, singles were not allowed to come alone.
+As of 2021, Pup Nights have gotten pretty expensive ($36+ per person).
 I’ve been to pup night twice in my life, and I think that is enough for me!
 But it’s worth checking out once.

 10. Stand Up Paddle Board with Your Dog in North Park